Baked Fish and Chips

 Instructions

-• FISH BREADING: Meanwhile, prepare the fish.
-Start with the breading mixture.
-Add 2 tbsp oil to a large nonstick skillet over medium heat.
-Add garlic, and sauté for 15 seconds.
-Then add panko, dried thyme, and ¼ tsp salt.
-Stir until the panko is golden brown, about 4-6 minutes.
-Remove from the heat and immediately dump into a large shallow bowl.
+• FISH BREADING: Add 2 tbsp oil to large nonstick skillet over medium heat.
+Add garlic, cook for 30 seconds.
+Add panko, thyme, salt (1/4 tsp), and toast till golden, 4-6 mins.
+Remove and transfer to a bowl.

 • PREP FISH: Pat cod dry with paper towel.
 Cut the cod into equal-sized strips (1/2-inch by 4-1/2 inches).